• Sign In

 Arreon A. Harley-Emerson

-Arreon A. Harley-Emerson is Director of Music and Operations of the Choir School of Delaware.
-Committed to the principles of inclusion Mr. Harley-Emerson has established a thriving consultancy, Equity Sings, to assist organizations in remaining relevant in the 21st century.
-His work includes longitudinal studies, strategic planning, board governance, resource and asset development, and board diversification.
-Mr. Harley-Emerson is a University Fellow at the Boyer School of Music Dance at Temple University where he is pursuing a Ph.D. in music education with a cognate in choral conducting and has completed a graduate certificate in Diversity Leadership in Higher Education.
+A conductor, composer, nonprofit strategist, and equity coach, Arreon A. Harley-Emerson (he/him) is the President and CEO of Equity Sings that assists organizations in remaining relevant in the 21st century.
+Additionally, Mr. Harley-Emerson teaches at the University of Delaware and is a University Fellow at Temple University where he is pursuing a Ph.D. in music education with a cognate in choral conducting and has completed a graduate certificate in Diversity in Higher Education.
+Mr. Harley-Emerson is published in The Chronicle of Philanthropy, The Choral Journal, and The Oxford Handbook for Choral Pedagogy.

 This content was published on: August 17, 2022